sismo-core/sismo-docs/tutorials/sismo-connect/authenticate-your-users-with-sismo-connect.md

 yarn add @sismo-core/sismo-connect-client
 ```

-After importing, the first step is to create a `sismoConnectConfig` for your client and initialize a new ZKConnect client instance with it:
+After importing, the first step is to create a `sismoConnectConfig` for your client and initialize a new `sismoConnect` client instance with it:

 ```typescript
 // in your frontend